Cost of Damp Proof Course

 There are several different types of damp proofing treatments, and the type you need will depend on the type and severity of the damp problem in your home.
 Some issues can be quite simple to fix, and others may require more extensive work.

-Treatments that take a longer amount of time to complete will incur higher labour costs that can really add up depending on the length of the job.
+Treatments that take longer to complete will incur higher labour costs that can add up depending on the length of the job.

 Size of the Treatment Area